Table of Contents

 We are all confronted with Future Shock, more often than we would care to admit.
-Normally we are of the opinion that we could handle almost everything… until one day that we unexpectedly discover the world has “suddenly” turned upside down, without us even being aware of all the changes taking place.
+Normally we think that we could handle almost everything… until one day we unexpectedly discover the world has “suddenly” turned upside down, without us even being aware of all the changes taking place.

 There are as many different reactions to future shock, as there are people experiencing it - however - there is a typical “unprepared-reaction” common to the majority of future shock confrontations, which can be indicated as follows…